Quiet time and time-out: what are they?

 Quiet time and time-out: what’s the difference?

-Quiet time works well away from home.
-For example, if you’re at the park you might sit under a nearby tree with your child for five minutes.
-This lets your child calm down away from other people.
+Quiet time works well outside your home too.
+For example, if you’re at the park and your child hits another child, you might ask your child to sit under a tree for a few minutes while you stand nearby.
+This gives your child a consequence for hitting and the chance to calm down away from other people.

 How to do quiet time and time-out